Marcelo Olivera

-Marcelo Esteban Olivera (born 4 January 1999) is an Argentine footballer who plays as a forward for Estudiantes RC.
+Marcelo Esteban Olivera (born 4 January 1999) is an Argentine footballer who plays as a forward for Olimpo, on loan from Estudiantes RC.

 Club career

 Early life and Quilmes

 Olivera started playing football at Unión Cultural y Deportivo Eldorado de Misiones until Ricardo Kergavarat saw him play and took him to Buenos Aires to try him out at Quilmes.
 He stayed and since then he played in the different youth categories of the club, which he arrived in 2014 when he was 15 years old and immediately adapted, scoring a lot of goals for the different youth teams.
 15-year old Olivera was soon promoted to the clubs reserve team, where he made his debut against Club de Gimnasia y Esgrima La Plata and in October 2016, 17-year old Olivera started training with the professional team.
 He was also awarded to prizes by the end of the year by Argentine Football Association.

 He played kept scoring goals for the reserves until on 21 June 2017 where he, without a professional contract, made his debut in the Argentine Primera División against Arsenal de Sarandí (2-2).
 He started on the bench, but replaced Gabriel Ramírez in the 78th minute.
 However, this was his first and last professional game for the club.